loginom/loginom-help-en-omegat/data/processors/preprocessing/eliminate-outliers.md

 * **Area of configuration of outliers and extreme values elimination methods** contains a list of the fields available for processing.
 It is possible to select the checkbox that enables to define the processing avialability for each field.
 Upon selection of the field, it is possible to set the processing method.
 * **Determination of outliers and extreme values**: two detection methods are available:
    * Standard deviation: the criterion is deviation of the indicator value from the mean one more than by the set number of standard deviations.
 In this case, this parameter can be separately set for outliers and exreme values.
 This method can be used if it is known that data distribution is close to the normal one.
-   * [Интерквартильный размах](https://wiki.loginom.ru/articles/iqr.html) — критерием является расстояние между 1-м и 3-м квартилями распределения значений признака.
+   * [Interquartile range](https://wiki.loginom.ru/articles/iqr.html): the criterion is distance between the first and the third quartiles of indicator values distribution.
 If the indicator value deviates from the median more than by the set number of the interquartile range, it is considered to be anomalous.
 This parameter is set only for outliers and exreme values.
 This method can be also used when data distribution differs from the normal one.

 The following elimination methods are available both for outliers and extreme values: